Jelly-Pudding/drone/README.md

 Note down the output generated from this command for later use: `kubeadm token create --print-join-command`.

+## On your Agent Node Only

 ### Run the kubeadm join command on your agent nodes

 This command can be found at the bottom of the output on the master node when you run the command `kubeadm token create --print-join-command`.

-Run `kubectl get pods` in your agent nodes, and you should see an error.
+Run `kubectl get pods` in your agent node, and you should see an error.
 We will deal with this blocker.

-### Dealing with the 8080 blocker
+## Dealing with the 8080 blocker

 In your master node, go to `cd /etc/kubernetes/`.
 Copy admin.conf with `cat admin.conf`.